How to View File Metadata: The Right Viewer Can Maximize Success

 Now that we have that under your belt, let’s move into a more specific category, the metadata of an image.

-How do I view metadata of an image?
+How do I view exif data of an image?

 Fortunately for most image files, viewing metadata can be done without the assistance of third party software.
+Image metadata often includes information stored in the exchangeable image file format (EXIF), which provides details like camera settings and location data.
 Here’s the most direct path to doing so for both Windows and Mac systems, starting with Windows.

 Windows